Build and install Gramine from source

 sudo apt-get install -y build-essential \

-autoconf bison gawk nasm ninja-build pkg-config python3 python3-click \
+autoconf bison gawk meson nasm pkg-config python3 python3-click \

 For GDB support and to run all tests locally you also need to install: